nhsx/standards-registry-discovery/README.md

 Their pain points included:
 * standards not being developed quickly enough
 * standards not being mandated and enforced
 * low levels of understanding about interoperability and the correct use of standards
 * there’s a lack of support and users have competing priorities

+We also identified that:
+* users want to know which versions of standards are supported and what is in progress
+* users would value access to, and the ability to contribute to, use cases and supporting information
+* users want to find all the standards relevant to their use case and needs and browse by function
+* we need to make sure the directory is kept up to date to build consistency and trust
 ## Prototypes
 We developed our strongest concepts into a series of prototypes we could show users to gather feedback.
 ## Prototype 1 - testing